-- Complete Thesis, get approval from Major Professor to distribute Thesis to Guidance Committee (Plan A only).
-The thesis must be distributed to the Guidance Committee at least two weeks prior to the final examination. - Present a publicly announced Master's Thesis Seminar to the department (Plan A only) no credit.
+- (Plan A only) Complete thesis and distribute to Guidance Committee.
+The thesis must be distributed to the Guidance Committee at least two weeks prior to the final examination. - (Plan A only) Present a publicly announced Master's Thesis Seminar to the department no credit.
 You must notify the graduate secretary two weeks before the seminar.
-The graduate secretary will announce the seminar to the department by email. - Schedule and pass Final Examination (required for both Plan A and Plan B), file paperwork - Submit final Thesis and Abstract with all necessary corrections, with the signature of the Major Professor and with all the forms required by the Graduate School (Plan A only)
+The graduate secretary will announce the seminar to the department by email. - Schedule and pass Final Examination (required for both Plan A and Plan B), file paperwork. - (Plan A only) Submit final draft of Thesis and Abstract with all necessary corrections and required forms through ProQuest. - Final Certification.

-Final Certification